Spectral conditions for spherical two-distance sets: Second eigenvalue of the adjacency matrix

 \section{Second eigenvalue of the adjacency matrix}

 From Lemma~\ref{remr}, we can find a formula for $B_G$ which does not depend on the ratio of the 2-distance set.
-Conversely, if this formula for $B_G$ holds, then we prove that condition \ref{eq: 1} implies conditions \ref{eq: 2} and \ref{eq: 3'}.
+Conversely, if this formula for $B_G$ holds, then we prove that condition \ref{eq: 1} implies condition \ref{eq: 2} and $\det(B_G) = 0$.

 First, we transform the matrix $B_G$ to a new matrix $\overline{B_G}$ which is more closely related to the adjacency matrix $A_G$ and rewrite conditions \ref{eq: 1}-\ref{eq: 4} in terms of $\bg$.

 \begin{prop} A graph $G$ on $d+2$ vertices is spherical in $\mathbb{R}^d$ with distance ratio $k$ if and only if the following conditions hold for $\bg = \bg(k) = \frac{1}{k^2-1} (B_G+J) = \frac{1}{k^2-1}I - A_G$: \begin{enumerate}[label={$\overline{(\arabic*)}$}] \item For all $w \in \onep$ we have $w^T\bg w \geq 0$. \item There exists a nonzero vector $w\in \one^{\perp}$ such that $\bg w =\gamma \one$ for some real number $\gamma$. \item $\det(\bg) = 0$. \item There exists $r_0\in \mathbb{R}$ such that for all $r\geq r_0$ we have $rJ + \bg \succeq 0$. \end{enumerate} \end{prop}